larrydodson/MechaCar_Statistical_Analysis/README.md

 .

-### Deliverable 4: Design a Study Comparing the MechaCar to the Competition (Study Design: MechaCar vs Competition)
+### Deliverable 4: Design a Study Comparing the MechaCar to the Competition (Study Design: MechaCar vs Competition, as a statistical study to compare vehicle performance.)

- address the following Questions:
+ Address these Questions:

  1. What metric or metrics are you going to test?